 Our aim is to make the roads in Derbyshire as safe as possible for our road users and to minimise any delays caused by bad weather.

-We grit and clear snow and ice from around half the adopted roads and pavements in Derbyshire except for motorways and trunk roads, which are dealt with by Highways England and the roads in Derby city, which are the city council's responsibility.
+We grit and clear snow and ice from around half the adopted roads and pavements in Derbyshire except for motorways and trunk roads, which are dealt with by National Highways and the roads in Derby, which are the city council's responsibility.

-Our regular gritting routes are split into three categories − primary, secondary and tertiary:
+Our regular gritting routes are split into 2 categories − primary and secondary.

 Are treated during the day and night and will 'pre-treated' before bad weather hits.
 Gritting continues 24 hours a day if necessary, as previously.